Skip to content

 Can I bring a power bank on a flight?

 Usually yes, but rules vary by airline and country.
-Keep power banks in carry-on and check your airline’s limits before you fly.
+Keep power banks in carry-on, and your airline’s limits are worth a quick check nearer the time.

 Official pages and references for planning details.